Llanidloes - Llyn Clywedog

 The lake is amply stocked with brown and rainbow trout, the management of which and the fishing rights are the preserve of the Llanidloes Angling Society.
 Sailing on the lake is run by the Clywedog Sailing Club.
 Both organisations hold numerous competitions and regattas throughout the year and visitors are always welcome.

 At the viewing area situated above the dam, Severn Trent have created the Look Out, an elevated platform sheltered from the elements, from which you can enjoy a panoramic view of the surrounding country.
-At the Look Out you will also find the Red Kite Kiosk, where (weather permitting) a welcoming cup of tea and a snack is available on Wednesday through to Sunday from May to to September.
+Caffi Clywedog (formerly the Red Kite Kiosk) has re-opened and can offer refreshments while you enjoy the view.